 Congratulations!
 Successfully Configured SSl for Site https://techpostal.com

 Just one simple command and you are done.

-Cloudways is fantastic for managing cloud hosted platform.
+Cloudways is fantastic for managing the cloud-hosted platform.
 You can launch your website on Google Cloud Platform, AWS, Kyup, Vultr & DigitalOcean from a central platform.

-To enable Let’s encrypt free SSL certificate on WordPress site managed through Cloudways, you got to do the following.
+To enable Let’s Encrypt SSL certificate on WordPress site managed through Cloudways, you got to do the following.

 Login to Cloudways platform >> Applications